 Personal electronic devices such as cell phones are the responsibility of students who must adhere to their limited use at school.
-The following guidelines apply to all students on school property or at school sponsored events.
+The following guidelines apply to all students on school property, at school sponsored events, or while learning remotely.

 - 1. The use of the camera, video or audio features on any personal electronic device may not be used other than for an education purpose with permission from a faculty member.
 Unauthorized postings of any student, teacher or faculty member may result in disciplinary action or legal consequences. - 2.
 Students may use electronic devices in designated areas.
-All forms of cellular/electronic use including phone calls, texting, and games are permitted in the:
+All forms of cellular/electronic use including phone calls, texting, and games are permitted in the: - a.

-- a.
 Cafeteria - b.
 Lobby areas (ie. outside the Main Office, Theatre, Gym, Guidance) - c.
 Courtyards and outdoor spaces - d.
-Hallways only during passing time - e.
-Texting and other silent use of electronic devices is permitted in the Library and Guidance.
-Phone calls or noise generated by an electronic device is prohibited in the Library and Guidance. - 3.
-Students may not use electronic devices in designated Study Zones, including Classrooms, Writing Lab, Math Seminar and other areas being used for educational purposes.
+Hallways only during passing time

+- 3. Students may not use electronic devices in designated Study Zones, including Classrooms, Writing Lab, Math Seminar and other areas being used for educational purposes.
 Devices must be turned off or silenced and remain out of sight in Study Zones, unless permitted by the supervising faculty member. - 4.
-The inappropriate use of devices may result in confiscation by any faculty member, If confiscated, the device will be returned to the student at the end of the school day (2:02 pm).
+The inappropriate use of devices may result in confiscation by any faculty member.
+If confiscated, the device will be returned to the student at the end of the school day (2:05 PM).
 Subsequent offences may result in further disciplinary action. - 5.
 WHS is not responsible for lost, stolen or damaged personal items, including personal electronic devices in the custody of a faculty member due to the implementation of consequences.
 Lost, stolen, or damaged items may be reported to the Westwood Police Department.